yoavadamlab/VR-setup-for-NeuroImaging/README.md

 The motor was placed on the shaft and conroleed by X software....

-insert here iage of motor....
+insert here image of motor....

 ### Rotary encode